Skip to Content

 Centuries ago, Delos was once a fabulous island city

-A UNESCO World Heritage Site, the uninhabited island of Delos (less than 2 square miles in size) is covered with archaeological ruins dating from 300 BC.
+This mesmerizing UNESCO World Heritage Site (less than two square miles in size) is covered in archeological ruins dating from 300 BC.

 The mosaic-tiled floor in one 2nd century BC house on Delos shows Dionysus riding a panther.